 We rely heavily on our proprietary technologies.
 Our future success and competitive position depend in part upon our ability to obtain and maintain protection of certain proprietary technologies used in our products.
 We pursue patents for some of our new products and unique technologies, and we also rely on a combination of nondisclosure agreements and other contractual provisions, as well as our employees' commitment to confidentiality and loyalty, to protect our technology, know-how and processes.
 Despite the precautions we take, it may be possible for unauthorized third parties to copy aspects of our current or future technologies or products, or to obtain and use information that we regard as proprietary.
 We intend to continue to protect our proprietary technologies, including through patents.
 However, there can be no assurance that the steps we take will be adequate to protect our proprietary rights, that our patent applications will lead to issued patents, that others will not develop or patent similar or superior products or technologies, or that our patents will not be challenged, invalidated or circumvented by others.
-Furthermore, the laws of the countries in which our products are or may be developed, manufactured or sold may not protect our proprietary technologies could materially harm our business.
+Furthermore, the laws of the countries in which our products are or may be developed, manufactured or sold may not protect our products and intellectual property rights to the same extent as laws in the U.S. Our failure to adequately protect our proprietary technologies could materially harm our business.